Extension to Time Limit of Study (PGT Only)

 - The length of the extension should be carefully assessed and agreed with your department/school.
 If you finish earlier than anticipated no refund will be given on "unused" parts of your Continuation Fee.

-- If you are unsure as to exactly how your tuition fees may be affected, please seek advice from the Student Fees Section of Registry Services on 0114 222 1306 or email the link below.
+- If you are unsure as to exactly how your tuition fees may be affected, please seek advice from the Student Fees Section of Student Administration by emailing the link below.